amundsen-io/amundsen/frontend/docs/application_config.md

 _TODO: Please add doc_

+## Index Users
+In Amundsen, users themselves are data resources and user metadata helps to facilitate network based discovery.
+When users are indexed they will show up in search results, and selecting a user surfaces a profile page that displays that user's relationships with different data resources.

+After ingesting user metadata into the search and metadata services, set `IndexUsersConfig.enabled` to `true` on the application configuration to display the UI for the aforementioned features.

 ## Mail Client Features
 Amundsen has two features that leverage the custom mail client -- the feedback tool and notifications.